- Parents Home

 Babies with GBS disease can develop serious problems, such as:

 - meningitis (infection of the fluid and lining around the brain).
-Meningitis is more common with late-onset GBS disease and, in some cases, can lead to hearing and vision loss, learning disabilities, seizures, and even death.
+Meningitis is more common with late-onset GBS disease and, in some cases, can lead to hearing loss, vision loss, learning disabilities, seizures, and even death.

 How Is Group B Strep Diagnosed?

 Pregnant women are routinely tested for GBS late in the pregnancy, usually between weeks 35 and 37.
 The test is simple, inexpensive, and painless.
 Called a culture, it involves using a large cotton swab to collect samples from the vagina and rectum.
 These samples are tested in a lab to check for GBS.
 The results are usually available in 1 to 3 days.